Circe in popular culture

-The Greek mythology character Circe has appeared many times in the 20th and 21st century popular culture, either under her own name or as a sorceress with similar powers under others.
+Circe, an enchantress and minor goddess in Greek mythology, appears often in 20th and 21st century popular culture, either under her own name or as a sorceress with similar powers under others.
 Post-Classical amplifications and reinterpretations of that story and others involving her are dealt with in the main article.
 The instances mentioned here are more recent allusions and adaptations.